LLEB-ME/gouv.fa/content/services/gouv-dashboard.md

 +++
 title="Access your Gouv.fa account"
-aliases=["/N2001"]
+aliases=["/N2001", "/N2002"]
 date="2022-05-14T21:44:00Z"
 +++

 Your Gouv.fa account is pertinent to your membership.
-It stores:
+It allows access to:
-- a downloadable copy of your [Attestation d'affiliation](@/membership/obtain-certificate.md),
+- a downloadable copy of your [certificate of membership](@/membership/obtain-certificate.md),
 - downloadable copies of your [membership invitations](@/membership/invite-others.md),
+- a downloadble copy of your digital ID card,
+- your data and the scopes requested by services using Gouv.fa for logins; and:
+- the Farer network.

 This account acts as your hub for all things administrative-wise in Farer.
 It cannot be signed in with the Farer <abbr title="Single Sign-On">SSO</abbr> service, but is used to create your Farer SSO credentials.
 It acts as a honeypot for your membership documentation and related documents.